desaianand1/PokeBoids/docs/memory-bank/active-context.md

 ### 1. Codebase Updates

+- Fixed bug with simulation reset not using default configuration values
 - Fully migrated to Svelte 5 runes syntax (no stores)
 - Implemented strict TypeScript types throughout
 - Updated Phaser to latest version with modern syntax